-

 The Barsati Studio

-At 21, after completing her studies in Fine Arts in Baroda, young Mrinalini chose to relocate to Nizamuddin East, New Delhi in 1972, where she began to establish herself as a bold, independent sculptor.
+At the age of 21, after completing her studies in Fine Arts in Baroda, young Mrinalini chose to relocate to Nizamuddin East, New Delhi in 1972, where she began to establish herself as a bold, independent sculptor.
 Mukherjee’s first independent studio in Delhi was the barsati or the rooftop room of her rented house in Nizamuddin East.
 This space became both a site of creation and a social hub, where she engaged with Delhi’s community of architects, designers, artists, and journalists.
-The terrace acted as an extension of the studio, working through her early commisions and allowing her to suspend and test the scale of her fiber sculptures in natural light.

 In images from these years, the familiar dome of Humayun’s Tomb can often be spotted just beyond the terrace, quietly anchoring Mrinalini’s early experiments within the unfolding cityscape of Delhi.